mgouzenko/mgouzenko.github.io/_posts/2016-11-04-the-linux-process-scheduler.markdown

 The process at the head of the queue is allowed to run for some "time slice" - say, 10 milliseconds.
 After this time slice expires, the process is moved to the back of the queue, and the next process gets to run on the CPU for the same time slice.
+When a running process is forcibly stopped and taken off the CPU, we say that it has been **preempted**.

-This linked list of processes waiting to have a go on the CPU is called the runqueue.
+The linked list of processes waiting to have a go on the CPU is called the runqueue.
 Each CPU has its own runqueue, and a given process may appear on only one CPU's runqueue at a time.
 Processes CAN migrate between various CPUs' runqueues, but we'll save this discussion for later.